Author:

 Pros

-• Wide Range of Trading Instruments: Offers access to 800+ CFDs across various markets, including forex, indices, commodities, and over 300+ cryptocurrencies
+• Broad market access: 800+ CFDs across forex, indices, commodities, and 300+ crypto assets.

 Cons